11/05/2024

 Of consequence, the neediness in Donald Trump’s mindset - the need for approval, the need to have the biggest crowds, the need to be seen as the smartest - can be exploited by others.
 For proof, look no further than his debate with Kamala Harris, who only needed to question his crowd sizes to get him to go off on a nonsensical rant that ended with him talking about unverified stories of immigrants eating cats and dogs.
 And in a world where every accusation is a confession, where he fears he's been outsmarted, Donald Trump needs to call Harris a “stupid woman” because he needs to convince people not that she is stupid, but that he is not - and because he lacks the intellectual capacity to make his case in any other way.

 This craving for validation has real world implications.
 Why do you think he brags about the great relationships he has with Vladimir Putin, Xi Jinping and Kim Jong Un?
 Is it because he is working to develop relationships that are in our nation's best interest, or is it because they, like Kamala Harris, recognize how easily he can manipulated, whether by flattery or ridicule?
-If my country needs to stand up to those three tyrants, and others like them, I far prefer someone who knows how to play the game - someone like Kamala - than one who is so easily manipulated.
+If my country needs to stand up to those three tyrants, and others like them, I far prefer someone who knows how to play the game, as Kamala demonstrated, than one who is so easily manipulated.

 Clinical explanations such as these necessarily give weight to the claims by his former aides and cabinet members like Secretary of State Rex Tillerson, Secretary of Defense James Mattis, Treasury Secretary Steve Mnuchin, Chief Economic Advisor Gary Cohn and others that he’s a moron, idiot or worse.
 But we don’t need to take others’ word for it.
 We can see it for ourselves in comments where he has asked why we can’t nuke hurricanes or hit Covid with a really strong flu shot.
 A seemingly humorous example, but one that could have serious consequences involved his Sharpie mark-up of an NOAA hurricane cone of uncertainty when he was trying to prove that Hurricane Dorian was headed towards Alabama.
 Instead of simply saying he misspoke and moving on, he felt the need to prove himself.
 Many of us laughed while others defended him, but it raises the serious question of how he would react in a far more serious situation where he’d made a mistake.
 Such stubbornness born of intellectual deficiencies and insecurities, combined with a lack of curiosity and strategic thinking in an increasingly unstable world could have devastating consequences.